Counselor vs Therapist vs Psychologist

 In states where the therapist is a protected title, therapists will need to be state-licensed or certified in order to practice.

-Eligibility often includes a master’s degree and a certain amount of supervised fieldwork, but requirements will vary by location and by domain.
+Eligibility often includes a master’s degree and a certain amount of supervised fieldwork, but requirements will vary by location and domain.

 The following agencies offer registration, certification, and other credentialing information: